CARBON COPY

 Hollis Street, Halifax, Nova Scotia

-This work was created in collaboration with the brilliant artist Sarah Haydon Roy (https://www.sarahhaydonroy.com/home/about)
+Created in collaboration with artist Sarah Haydon Roy (https://www.sarahhaydonroy.com/home/about)

 CARBON COPY DOCUMENTARY

-In 2010, during the development of this project, filmmakers Kevin Fraser and Paul McCurdy captured over 60 hours of footage consisting documenting the printing and installation of this project.
-This short film can be found here:
+In 2010, during the development of the project, filmmakers Kevin Fraser and Paul McCurdy captured over 60 hours of footage documenting the printing and installation process.
+A short film created from this material can be viewed here:

 http://charleyyoung.com/documentary/

-• Kim Thompson and the The Ecology Action Centre
+• Kim Thompson and the Ecology Action Centre

 • Phil Pacey and The Heritage Trust of Nova Scotia